 - One eligible university undergraduate or graduate semester credit course regardless of the number of credit hours, or

 - More than one semester credit course provided the combined number of course hours does not exceed three.

 Tuition is paid at the resident tuition rate.
 If you register at the non-resident rate, you pay the difference.
 The course does not have to be related to your job.

-To be eligible for the Staff Educational Benefit, you must:
+To be eligible for the SEB, you must:

-- be an active university employee (the SEB isn't available to faculty or to students employed in positions that require student status as a condition of employment.)
+- be an active university employee (the SEB is not available to faculty or to students employed in positions that require student status as a condition of employment.)

 - be appointed full-time (40 hours a week)